Who we are

 Curated by Francesco Cassese, Marco Castellaneta, Martino Marzegalli, Paolo Nardi, Simone Selva

-In collaboration with students from Università Bocconi and the Università Cattolica di Milano
+With the collaboration of students from Università Bocconi and Università Cattolica del Sacro Cuore

-The aim of the exhibition is to leave visitors with an inspiring message about the active role each individual can play in the economy and society, in line with the theme of the Meeting.
-It also seeks to raise questions that are often taken for granted or considered secondary—questions that are guiding the development of the exhibition itself: What lies at the origin of Giannini’s vision?
-What does his life say to today’s society?
-To the way we work?
-What can we still learn from him?
-What impact does trust have in today’s economy?
+The exhibition seeks to leave visitors with an inspiring message about the active role each individual can play in the economy and society, in line with the theme of the Meeting, and to provoke questions that are often taken for granted or deemed unimportant.